Psychotherapy in Soho

 What I can help with

-• Anxiety that can sit quietly behind success and performance
+• Anxiety that can sit quietly behind success or performance

 • Relationships and family patterns that feel difficult and repetitive

-And if something just feels a bit off, therapy can help you understand why.
+And if something just feels a bit off, therapy can help you make sense of it.

 Working together

-• I’m an Integrative Psychotherapist, so I bring together a range of different psychotherapy ideas and evidence-based approaches to understand how and why we feel, think and behave as we do.
+I'm an integrative psychotherapist.
+I draw on a range of ideas and evidence-based approaches to understand how and why we feel, think, and relate as we do.

-My style is highly collaborative.
-I don’t give advice or instructions; instead we reflect and explore things together, to make meaning of what’s going on and figure out what change might look like for you.
+My style is collaborative.
+I won't give advice or tell you what to do.
+Instead, we reflect and explore together, making sense of what's happening and figuring out what change might look like for you specifically.

 • Therapy works best when it feels like a good match, based on trust and open collaboration.